Juan Martinez Montanes

 Legacy

 Montanes died in 1649, leaving behind a wife and large family.
 Several of his sons would go on to be sculptors and painters in their own right.
 He also left behind a flourishing workshop, which would continue to spread and work in his realistic, dramatic style.
-Montanes sculptures also influenced painters such as Velazquez and Zurbaran, as well as sculptors like Alonso Cano (a former pupil).
+Montanes also influenced painters such as Velazquez and Zurbaran, as well as sculptors like Alonso Cano (a former pupil).

-• For more facts about plastic arts in Ireland, see: Irish Art Encyclopedia.
+• For more about sculpture in Spain, see: Homepage.

 • For the evolution and development of the visual arts, see: History of Art.